msupply-foundation/omsupply-build-tools/README.md

 ## Git Action

-Ideally we would have git actions that do dockarisations and push to dockerhub, this is not done yet.
-To populate images with data `remote_server_cli` allows for exporting and importing central data to json `initialise-from-export` and `export-initilisation sub commands.
+Ideally we would have git actions that do dockarisations and push to dockerhub, this is not done yet. ~~To populate images with data `remote_server_cli` allows for exporting and importing central data to json `initialise-from-export` and `export-initilisation sub commands~~ (this was removed in [this pr](https://github.com/openmsupply/remote-server/pull/1020) , but can be reinstated).

 ## Dockerhub